‘From the Gates of Night I have come to the sill of day,

 Choosing – or being chosen?

 Much of what I love most in the tradition I sensed right at the beginning.
 Other things I came to grasp only later.
-But it is also worth saying the tradition answered a need I had only half-understood.
+It answered a need I had only half-understood.
 I loved the magicians and theurgists of late antiquity, their sense of a living cosmos knotted and crossed with desire and life; I loved the magi of the renaissance too, Ficino above all.
 I found the Masonic style of working cumbersome, yet valued the grace and power of ritual magic at its best.
 I found the tendency of many ‘respectable’ occultists to eschew proper magic altogether irritating; I also longed for the Gods.
 The tradition found fertile soil in me because I was longing for it.
 It was already at work in me.

 A full magical autobiography would be tedious to recount.
 But I mention the above because, in retrospect, it’s sometimes hard to separate personal choice and being pulled towards a tradition by something deep inside.
 Causation seems circular.
 Synchronicities abound.
 Many practitioners have similar stories.